GfSE/SAF-Specification/viewpoints/Operational-Context-Definition-Viewpoint.md

 * What is the Operational Context to achieve an Operational Story?
 ## Presentation
 A block definition diagram (BDD) identifying the Operational Performer(s) playing a role in the addressed Operational Context.
-Note: In addition, the block definition diagram may identify the Operational Capability(s) the Operational Context is related to.

 ## Profile Model Reference
 * Association [UML_Standard_Profile]